 Operation Burrowing Owl

-Nature Saskatchewan's Operation Burrowing Owl (OBO) was launched in 1987 to protect Burrowing Owl habitat from cultivation, monitor population changes, and increase awareness of the owl.
-As of 2015, 361 landowners and land managers participate in OBO, and together are conserving approximately 148,650 acres (60,157 ha) of grassland habitat in pastures and other lands while using their land as they always have.
+Operation Burrowing Owl (OBO) was launched in 1987 to protect Burrowing Owl habitat from cultivation, monitor population changes, and increase awareness of the owl.
+As of 2023, 344 landholders and land managers participate in OBO, and together are conserving just over 215,000 acres (87,000 ha) of habitat in pastures and other lands while using their land as they always have.

 For more information please see the OBO Brochure.

 To contact the Operation Burrowing Owl Coordinator, please call (306) 780-9833, 1-800-667-4668 or email at email@example.com